8 No-Sweat Tricks to Clean Any Type of Floor

 Hardwood floors typically have one of two finishes: polyurethane or wax.
 Not sure what you’re standing on?
 Rub your finger across the surface, says Meg Roberts, president of Molly Maid.
 If a smudge appears, the floor is likely waxed.

 Sealed wood floors typically have a urethane, polyurethane, or polyacrylic coating.
 This protects them from stains and water damage, says Roberts.
-To clean, simply mix ¼ cup of mild or pH-neutral soap (try Seventh Generation All-Purpose Natural Cleaner Concentrate) with water in a bucket.
-(Steer clear of acidic vinegar solutions, which can dull wood floors over time.)
-Then damp-mop (be sure the mop is wrung out very well), using a dry microfiber cloth to wipe up any excess moisture.
+To clean, simply mix a quarter cup of mild or pH-neutral soap with water in a bucket.
+Then grab a microfiber mop that makes quick work of the chore, like Libman Wonder Mop.
+It’s easy to wring out, making it ideal for hardwood floors that work best with a barely damp (not soaking) mop.
+Plus, this will help your floor dry faster, so you won’t have to wait as long to get back into the kitchen or living room.
 Clean high-traffic areas like the kitchen once a week; for less-trafficked areas, mop once a month.

 Bamboo is sustainable, beautiful—and in some cases, softer and more prone to nicks and scratches than hardwood floors.
 Unless you have strand bamboo flooring—the hardest, most durable type available—be extra vigilant about regularly sweeping up dirt and debris.
 “Especially with the expense of bamboo, extra care should be used,” says Roberts, who uses a tennis ball to gently buff out marks.
 She uses the same cleaning solution on bamboo as on hardwood: mix ¼ cup of mild or pH-neutral soap in one bucket of water.
 Swipe across floor using a barely-damp mop, wiping up excess moisture with a dry microfiber cloth.